 With the outbreak of the civil War, several military companies were formed, among them the "Granville Grays."
 Over 2,000 Granville County men participated in many battles until the war's end.

 The fall of the plantation economy based on slavery did not end Granville County's dependence on tobacco.
 The discovery of Bright Leaf Tobacco, which is cultivated in a sandy soil rather than a rich clay soil and is "flue-dried" provided a greater incentive to cultivate the golden leaf.

 Bright Tobacco brought businesses in Oxford.
 Businessmen positioned themselves to take advantage of this new industry and many merchants, lawyers, and doctors set up shop in town.
 New schools, churches, literary societies, and two orphanages were formed.
 By the late 19th century, this thriving local economy resulted in a beautiful brick commercial district which included banks, general stores, an opera house, professional offices and new types of businesses.

-With the recruiting of several manufacturing industries in the county in the 1950's and 1960's, after more than two centuries, Granville County was no longer a primary agricultural economy,
+With the recruiting of several manufacturing industries in the county during the 1950's and 1960's Granville County was no longer a primary agricultural economy after more than two centuries.